anna-charlotte/linearized-attention-in-graph-transformers/README.md

-# Geometric Deep Learning

-## Evaluating the Impact of Linearized Attention vs Full-Attention in Graph Transformers
+# Evaluating the Impact of Linearized Attention vs Full-Attention in Graph Transformers

 This project aims to investigate the impact of linearized attention mechanisms compared to the conventional full-attention mechanism.
-Specifically we explore Linformer and Performer adaptations from NLP to the graph domain.
+Specifically we explore [Linformer](https://arxiv.org/abs/2006.04768) and [Performer](https://arxiv.org/abs/2009.14794) adaptations from NLP to the graph domain.

+## Abstract

+Transformers have revolutionized the field of Nat- ural Language Processing (NLP).
+Its success has inspired adaptations across various domains, in- cluding graph representation learning.
+However, the conventional full-attention mechanism em- ployed by transformers, suffers from quadratic time and memory complexity, which poses a chal- lenge when dealing with large graphs.
+This study aims to assess the efficacy of linearized attention mechanisms in graph transformers, specifically comparing the traditional full-attention to the Lin- former and Performer adaptations.
+We evaluate the three mechanisms on three suit- able benchmark datasets, based on their perfor- mance and efficiency.
+The findings show that while the full-attention model marginally out- performs the linearized models on most of the datasets, it requires significantly more memory on larger datasets.
+Our empirical evaluation indicates that the Performer model slightly surpasses the Linformer in performance, albeit at the cost of increased memory usage.
+This research aims to make graph-based learn- ing more scalable and efficient, thereby enabling broader application and research in this field.

 ## Getting started: